Upgrade your undie drawer to keep your vag healthy

 2. Skimp on the synthetics: What’s up with lycra, nylon & spandex?

 Synthetic fibers are made from synthetic materials, which are usually formed through an elaborate chemical process.
-But they’re not all bad: The upside to these kinds of materials (especially in underwear) is that they’re more durable, stain resistant, and stretchier than their cotton or natural fiber counterparts.
+But they’re not all bad: The upside to these kinds of materials (especially in women’s underwear) is that they’re more durable, stain resistant, and stretchier than their cotton or natural fiber counterparts.
 So, no need to dump your entire collection in the trash just yet.

 It’s worth mentioning that some brands have recently upped their game when it comes to moisture-wicking synthetic fabrics.
-Plenty of well-known athletics retailers have been searching for the underwear holy grail for years, experimenting with combinations of modal, lycra, nylon, and elastane engineered in a way that wicks sweat almost as well as natural fabrics like merino wool.
+Plenty of well-known athletics retailers have been searching for the underwear holy grail for years, experimenting with combinations of modal, lycra, nylon, and elastane engineered in a way that wicks sweat almost as well as natural materials like merino wool.

 Finally, always remember to shower and change into a fresh pair of underwear ASAP after hitting the gym.
-Even the very best sweat-wicking fabrics will retain a little moisture after an intense workout, and you don’t want that living in your labia all day.
+Even the very best sweat-wicking quality fabrics will retain a little moisture after an intense workout, and you don’t want that living in your labia all day.

 4. Let it breathe: Sometimes the best underwear is… no underwear